RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

 <p align="center">
     <img src="Images/Dis18.jpeg" alt="Description" width="1000">
 </p>

+# Mechanics

+After 30+ years the interior mechanics need some care.
+This care is primarily consisting of cleaning and lubrication, but a visual inspection can sometimes reveal that other action is required.

+## Cleaning and lubricating the worm gear

 [^1]: Phillips pan head (3.0 mm), Machine screw, Fully threaded, Thread diameter: 2.0 mm, Fastener length: 4.0 mm